 The Liberty Wines Apprentice is a varied and challenging two year programme, which includes two vintages and experience of all aspects of life in one of the UK’s leading wine distributors.
 Since its launch in 2007, we have seen a phenomenal response to the Liberty Wines Apprenticeship scheme and some outstanding candidates.

 Applications for the 2018-20 programme will open in May 2018.

 Read on for more about the experiences of our previous and current apprentices and click the link below for details of the two year programme.

-The Liberty Wines Apprenticeship is now in its ninth year and we are delighted to have appointed our 11th apprentice.
+The Liberty Wines Apprenticeship is now in its eleventh year.
 Unique in the industry, our programme offers a detailed yet wide-ranging experience across all aspects of the business as well as funding WSET Diploma Level 4 and two vintages in the northern and southern hemisphere.